Raequan Williams: Carolina Panthers

 On October 18, 2022, Williams was signed to the Carolina Panthers practice squad.
 He signed a reserve/future contract on January 9, 2023.
+On August 29, 2023, he was waived for final roster cuts, but signed to the Panthers' practice squad the following day.
+He signed a reserve/future contract on January 8, 2024.
+On May 10, 2024, Williams was waived for offseason roster cuts.

+Detroit Lions

+On May 12, 2025, Williams signed with the Detroit Lions.
+He was waived by Detroit on August 2.

 Personal life

 Williams's mother Latasha Williams gave birth to him at the age of 14.
 He was also raised by Mackenzie Hyde, his third grade teacher whom he considers a godmother.
 On January 13, 2016, his cousin Antonio Pollards was murdered in a drive-by shooting on the way to school.
 Williams's brother Corey Hill was killed in a similar drive-by shooting on June 7, 2017.
 Neither murder has been solved.